wfhsiao/web_database_programming/108s1/cardsGridview_w_pictures/readme.md

 cardsGridView with pictures
-three buttons for populating data (insertion), delete data, and drop&create table
+three buttons for populating data (insertion), deleting data, and dropping&creating table